iLib-js/ilib-mono/README.md

-Together, the idea of only scanning the ilib packages your application needs and only including the data for the subset of locales that your application supports, the actual data included into your webpacked application can be quite small.
+Together, the idea of only scanning the ilib packages your application needs and only including the data for the subset of locales that your application supports, the actual data included into your webpacked application can be much smaller than all of the data for the whole world.

 Using ilib-assemble
 -------------------

-The tool `ilib-assemble` is used to collect all the locale data your app will need.
+The tool `ilib-assemble` is used to collect all the locale data that your app will need.
 To install it, just use your favorite package manager to add it to the "devDependencies" in your `package.json` file.